What is a financial budget?

 This is a great time to identify where you can make immediate savings from your regular payments.
 You could cancel unwanted subscriptions or compare bills and switch suppliers to reduce the cost of your household utility bills.

-Having built an understanding of your earning and spending you’ll now need to allocate money for your needs, wants, and savings.
+Having built an understanding of your earnings and spending you’ll now need to allocate money for your needs, wants, and savings.

 Top budgeting tip 💡